JodyMurray/my-api/README.md

 ### **Adding Pagination**

 * In the settings.py file, set JSON Renderer if Dev environment is not present.
-Placed below, but separate to, the REST_FRAMEWORK list:
+Placed below, but separate from, the REST_FRAMEWORK list:

     ```
     REST_FRAMEWORK = {